wcolemanred/ShelterVR/README.md

 - Use of UNITY_MATRIX_MV is detected
 - File 'Character_woman' has animation import warnings

-You should be able to safely ignore those for now as we will correct them by swithing the target platform to Android in the next step.
+You should be able to safely ignore those for now as we will correct them by switching the target platform to Android in the next step.

 #### Switch to an Android build
 1. Open the **File > Build Settings** menu